List of A Song of Ice and Fire characters: Jorah Mormont

 Ser Jorah Mormont is the exiled Lord of Bear Island in the North, which he inherited after his father Jeor Mormont joined the Night's Watch.
 His wife's lavish lifestyle led to debts, which led Jorah to engage in selling slaves.
 Escaping justice, he fled to Essos and eventually joined the service of Daenerys Targaryen, becoming one of her chief advisors.

 Missandei

 Missandei is a slave interpreter for Kraznys mo Nakloz when Daenerys Targaryen comes to inspect the Unsullied in Astapor.
 After Daenerys strikes a bargain with the Good Masters of Astapor concerning payment for the Unsullied, Kraznys gives Missandei to Daenerys as an interpreter to give them commands.
 Afterwards, she becomes a trusted confidante and handmaiden to Daenerys.

 Daario Naharis

 Daario Naharis is a leader in the Stormcrows mercenary company.
-Daario is won over by Daenerys and brings the Stormcrows over to her side.
-He becomes romantically involved with her, eventually becoming one of her advisors.
+Daenerys wins over Daario and brings the Stormcrows over to her side.
+He becomes romantically involved with her and eventually becomes one of her advisors.